[ Ver esta página en español ]

-Drinking too much alcohol can cause physical and emotional damage to you and your friends and family.
+Drinking too much alcohol can cause physical and emotional damage to you, your friends and your family.
 One out of every six New Yorkers drinks more than the recommended guidelines described below, and alcohol leads to nearly 1,800 deaths in the city each year.

 If you are an excessive drinker, there are steps you can take to cut back and lower your health risks.

 While everyone is different, these recommended guidelines are designed for you to stop drinking before you increase your risk of illness, injury or death.

 - No more than four drinks in a short period of time, such as a 2-hour period

 - No more than 14 drinks per week

 Women of all ages and men 65 and older

 - No more than three drinks in a short period of time, such as a 2-hour period

 - No more than seven drinks per week

 You should not drink at all if you are: